teverist/website/README.md

 # README

-My personal website and blog using Ruby on Rails.
+My first ever personal website and blog using Ruby on Rails.